connervieira/Predator/CONFIGURATION.md

 Configuration values in this section are settings specific to real-time mode.

+- `clear_between_rounds`
+    - This setting determines whether or not Predator will clear the output screen between analysis rounds during real-time mode.
+- `delay_between_rounds`
+    - This setting changes how long Predator will wait in between analysis rounds.
+    - This should usually be set to something very short, in order to allow Predator to process as much data as possible.
+However, there might be some cases in which it makes sense to slow down the process to allow the user to see what's happening.
 - `print_invalid_plates`
     - This setting is a boolean that determines whether or not Predator will print every guess it makes as to the contents of a license plates, even if those guesses are invalidated by the license plate format sample.
     - This setting is usually set to `false`, but there may be some situations in which it would make sense to turn it on for sake of troubleshooting.